 Step 2 | The Pumpkins

-It doesn’t get easier than placing two candy pumpkins on top of your grass frosted cupcake.
-If your frosting has dried and the candy pumpkins won’t “stick” to your cupcake, put a little buttercream on the back of your pumpkin and then press onto cupcake.
+It doesn’t get easier than placing two candy pumpkins on top of your grass-frosted cupcake.
+If your frosting has dried and the candy pumpkins won’t “stick” to your cupcake, put a little buttercream on the back of your pumpkin and then press onto the cupcake.

 Step 3 | The Pumpkin Stems